Moscow cancels QR code COVID-19 restriction for bars and restaurants | Health

 Moscow cancels QR code COVID-19 restriction for bars and restaurants

-Moscow residents will no longer have to present a QR code demonstrating they have been vaccinated against COVID-19 or have immunity to sitting inside cafes, restaurants, and bars from July 19, Mayor Sergei Sobyanin said on Friday.
+Moscow residents will no longer have to present a QR code demonstrating they have been vaccinated against COVID-19 or have immunity in order to sit inside cafes, restaurants and bars from July 19, Mayor Sergei Sobyanin said on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)